A working model of the world

 Re-Working the Model

 A fast-paced forum exploring three-dimensional thinking in teaching and learning.
 Inspiring teachers from across UNSW will show how they use models to investigate and communicate ideas with students.
-Chaired by Dr Katrina Simon (UNSW Faculty of the Built Environment), and Dr Lizzie Muller (UNSW Art and Design).
+Chaired by Dr Katrina Simon (UNSW Built Environment), and Dr Lizzie Muller (UNSW Art & Design).